vippsas/management-api/management-api-guide.md

 partner/merchant making the request and the merchant that submitted the pre-filled product order.
 This will include information about:

-* The merchant's organization number
+* The merchant's business identifier
 * The merchant's name
 * The sales unit's MSN
 * The sales unit's name